 • Use pheromone traps to kill the males before they begin mating.

 In Australia, weevils are considered as a nuisance due to the damage they are known to cause to crops and grains.
 Although there are various types of species, there is one common trait that they all possess; an extended snout.
 Weevils are known to start causing damage right from the larval stage by feeding on plant roots in the soil and when they mature into adults they feed on the plant leaves.
-You can identify a weevil infestation if you notice chewed roots, low plant vigor, holes in the shape of scallops along the margin of the leaf or an adult crawling on your backyard plants.
+You can identify a weevil infestation if you notice chewed roots, low plant vigour, holes in the shape of scallops along the margin of the leaf or an adult crawling on your backyard plants.

 The only way to control a weevil infestation organically is by: